mjbrusso/game2dboard/README.md

 The API is documented [bellow](#API) and within the docstrings.

-This simple example only provides an overview.
+This simple code only provides an overview.
 See the examples for more details.

 Before running, copy [this](https://github.com/mjbrusso/game2dboard/blob/master/examples/basic/img/0.png) and [this](https://github.com/mjbrusso/game2dboard/blob/master/examples/basic/img/1.png) files into a `img/` folder [(credits)](https://publicdomainvectors.org).